utah-cs4470-sp23/class/assembly.md

 This is more verbose because the destination of an `addsd` instruction cannot be a memory location.

-Finally, once we've stored / added the loop body, the only thing we must do is increment the innermost loop variable and jump back to the start of the loop body:
+Finally, once we've stored / added the loop body, we have the increment the loop indices.
+To do so, first increment the innermost loop index:

     add qword [rsp + 8N - 8], 1

+Next, we need to test that this loop index is in range.
+If it's not in range, we need to set it to zero and increment the next loop index:

+    mov rax, [rsp + 8I]
+    cmp rax, [rsp + 8I + 8N]
+    jl .LOOP
+    mov qword [rsp + 8I], 0
+    add qword [rsp + 8I - 8)], 1

+Here `I` starts at `N` and decreases by `8` over and over again to go through the loop indices in reverse order.
+The first two instructions check the current loop index `[rsp + 8I]` against its loop bounds `[rsp + 8I + 8N]`.
+If it is less than the loop bound, we can move on to the next iteration.
+If it is greater, we need to reset it to zero and increment the next loop index `[rsp + 8I - I]`.
+We then repeat the process with the next loop index, and the next one, and so on.

+When `I` is zero, meaning we are on the outermost loop index, there's no next index to increment:

+    mov rax, [rsp + 0]
+    cmp rax, [rsp + 0 + 8N]
-    jmp .LOOP
+    jl .LOOP

+Note that if the `jl` doesn't fire, meaning the outermost loop index has reached its maximum, we simply fall through to the loop epilogue.

 ### Loop Epilogue

-The loop epilogue also starts with a label:

-    .END:

-This label was used earlier when incrementing loop indices.

-Now we free all of the loop indices:
+Now that the loop is over, we free all of the loop indices:

     add rsp, 8N